-You are cordially invited to attend the 2023 annual meeting of stockholders of Yield10 Bioscience, Inc. to be held in a virtual format on Thursday, May 25, 2023, at 10:00 a.m.
+You are cordially invited to attend the 2024 annual meeting of stockholders (the "Annual Meeting") of Yield10 Bioscience, Inc. to be held in a virtual format on Friday, June 7, 2024, at 10:00 a.m.
 Eastern Time.

-We have decided to hold this year's annual meeting virtually via live audio webcast on the internet.
+We have decided to hold this year's Annual Meeting virtually via live audio webcast on the internet.
 We believe hosting a virtual annual meeting enables greater stockholder attendance and participation from any location around the world, improves meeting efficiency and our ability to communicate effectively with our stockholders.
-It also reduces the cost and environmental impact of our annual meeting.
-You will be able to attend the annual meeting, vote and submit your questions during the annual meeting by pre-registering at https://viewproxy.com/yield10bio/2023/.
-You will not be able to attend the annual meeting in person.
+It also reduces the cost and environmental impact of our Annual Meeting.
+You will be able to attend the Annual Meeting, vote and submit your questions during the Annual Meeting by pre-registering at https://viewproxy.com/yield10bio/2024/.
+You will not be able to attend the Annual Meeting in person.